 With opinion leaders like realtors, cab drivers, concierges, barmen, hairdressers etc.

-Excludes – Lower-end clubs with no formal dining area.
-Works better with private clubs and higher-end daily fees.
+Excludes – Lower-end golf clubs with no formal dining area.
+Works better with private golf clubs and higher-end daily fees.
 Mainly because the legwork involved will raise marketing costs.

 Targets – Newcomers to the area, high traffic resort areas.